wangerekaharun/StreamComposeAttachments/README.md

 Stream Chat SDK supports several attachments by default for example images, URLs, gifs and videos.
 With the XML UI components, you could create a custom `AttachmentViewFactory` class that would be used to render your attachment preview.
 The good news is that even with the Compose UI components, you still have this ability :]

-First, you'll need to underdstand what is an `Attachment Factory'
+First, you'll need to understand what is an `Attachment Factory'

 ## Introduction to `AttachmentFactory`

 This is a class that allows you to build and render your attachments to the list of messages.
-As earlier mentioned, Stream Chat SDK provides several default factories to transfom image, file and link attachments.
+As earlier mentioned, Stream Chat SDK provides several default factories to transform images, files and link attachments.
 You can get all the default factories using:

 ```kotlin
 val defaultFactories = StreamAttachmentFactories.defaultFactories()
 ```

-If your app needs other attachments other than the ones provide by the default factories, you'll need to create you own custom one.
+If your app needs attachments other than the ones provided by the default factories, you'll need to create your custom ones.
 This is what you'll be doing in the subsequent sections.

 ## Creating a Custom `AttachmentFactory`